 And to give you even more options, we expanded our list to 21 ways to stay awake in class.

 Before you make it to class, make sure you’re stocked on cute, easy tank tops so you can sleep instead of spending time looking for an outfit:

 Not sure how to stay awake in class?
-Here’s 21 tips to keep your eyes alert.
+Here are 21 tips to keep your eyes alert.

 1. Tune in to your professor